 An Achieving the Dream data coach since 2009, Luzelma Canales is senior associate vice president for student success at The University of Texas-Rio Grande Valley.
 She served as executive director of RGV FOCUS, a collective impact initiative designed to transform college readiness, access, and success across the four county Rio Grande Valley region, from 2013 to 2018.
 Prior to facilitating systemic improvements in educational and career attainment through RGV FOCUS, Luzelma consulted on Student Success by the NUMBERS, a University of Texas initiative designed to build the data capacity of community and technical colleges.
 Additionally, Luzelma served as executive director of resource development and administration at Lone Star College, and for 15 years served as interim associate dean of community engagement and workforce development at South Texas College.

 Luzelma's experience includes building sophisticated models to leverage existing funding streams to build sustainability for innovative, effective programs and services.
 She served as the college liaison on national initiatives for improving Latino student success and completion including Achieving the Dream and Excelencia in Education's Accelerating Latino Student Success (ALASS) at Texas Border Institutions.

 Luzelma earned a Ph.D. in Human Resource Development from Texas A&M University.

-As director of higher education strategy, policy, and services at the Charles A. Dana Center at the University of Texas at Austin, Martha Ellis spearheads strategic planning for Dana Center Mathematics Pathways (DCMP), an initiative to modernize entry-level college mathematics programs.
+As interim managing director at the Charles A. Dana Center at the University of Texas at Austin, Martha Ellis leads the day-to-day mobilization of the center's personnel and programs to achieve its strategic priorities working with K-12, higher education, literary first, operations, communications, and research teams.
 A former college president and leadership coach for Achieving the Dream, Martha works to advance the DCMP mission and vision in collaboration with higher education, governmental, and philanthropic partners.